Jiboku-Oluwatunmise/fraud-dedetection-model/README.md

   8. Interpretation and final remarks were made which highlighted RandomForestClassifier as the most accurate model which the bank should integrate into its processes to dedect fradulent transactions.

+## Challenges
+The following were the challenges which I had conducting this project:
+  1. The EDA was a bit challenging due to inability to generate comparative graphs without defining further functions
+  2. The model consumed a lot of time
+  3. Feature importance seemed irrelevant because of a limited amount of columns used after deature engineering.